UKHomeOffice/rtp-mongo-lib/README.md

   println(s"All Books: ${allBooks}")
 ```

-Provide A => Json and vice-versa to get serialisation of objects to and from the DB.
+Provide `A => io.circe.Json` and vice-versa to get serialisation of objects to and from the DB.

 ```scala